Slam-Dunk Mobile Experience

 Fans are emotionally engaged in the game.
 They are cheering their teams.
 Will I even hear a subtle notification in such case?
 Will I even hear my phone ringing?

 It’s super packed.
 You will have hard time to even get out to the nearest exit for a restroom break.
 What does it has to do with the order I placed?
 It has to do a lot.
 How will I navigate to the intended pickup stand?
 Which exit should I take?
 The left one or the right one?
 For in-seat delivery, how will the delivery guy even find me in this sea of similar looking audience?3.

 “I am here to watch the game.
 Period.”

 Experience needs to consider social implications on mobile devices.

 “I want a beer with the game.
 But can’t lose on even a single moment.”

 Experience needs to be guiding.

-It was important to design for social implications on mobile devices.
-An idea was to request an alternate number if the battery has almost drained out.
-This was critical since the users will be notified on their mobiles once their orders get ready for pickup.
+It was an important design for social implications on mobile devices.
+An idea was to request an an alternate number if the battery has almost drained out.
+This was critical as the user would be notified on their mobiles once their order get ready for pick up.